stripe/vscode-stripe/README.md

 ## Features

-- Browser preview inside VS Code (Powered by [Chrome Headless](https://developers.google.com/web/updates/2017/04/headless-chrome)).
-- Ability to have multiple previews open at the same time.
+- Easy access to key sections of the Stripe developer dashboard
+- Ability to see and access recent events from Stripe
+- Realtime API logs inside the integrated terminal
-- Debuggable.
-Launch urls and attach [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) to the browser view instance, and debug within VS Code.
+- Launch and forward webhooks traffic to your local machine via commands and debug configurations.
-- Attach Chrome DevTools via `chrome://inspect`
-- Option to set the default startUrl via `browser-preview.startUrl`
-- Option to set the path to the chrome executable via `browser-preview.chromeExecutable`
-- Option to set the type of rendering via `browser-preview.format` with the support for `jpeg` (default one) and `png` formats
+- Linting of Stripe API keys to make sure you don't expose them by mistake.
+- Code snippets for most common API objects for the top languages supported by Stripe.

 ### Stripe API key linting